low-res/ko-sortabletable/README.md

     rowOptions - array of actions that should be available per row. every action is wrapped in an JS object in this form:
                 {title:"edit", icon:"fa fa-pencil", callback:_.bind(this.editEntity, this)}

-    no_tabledata_msg - translateable messagelabel for empty tabeldata. default: 'no_tabledata_msg';
+    headerOptions - see rowOptions.
+But this would create buttons above the table and ist for tablewide actions no_tabledata_msg - translateable messagelabel for empty tabeldata. default: 'no_tabledata_msg';
     customTableClass - custm css class for widget wrapper for easier styling. default:"";
     headline - optinal, translateable headline-label for the widget. default:""